 President Bush's speech on missile defenses was short on specifics.
 At first blush, his address at the National Defense University seemed to go no further than the already well-known positions he staked out on the campaign trail (see p.
 66).
 But is that really so bad?
 Missile defense is a hugely complicated matter--technically, strategically and politically.
 For Bush to have popped out with a detailed plan or an arbitrary date to deploy national missile defenses (NMD), acting as if much work ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Missile Defense: Fresh Look At An Old Problem".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Missile Defense: Fresh Look At An Old Problem".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.